Sky to hike broadband, TV and home phone prices by up to £72/yr

 If you're on a special promo it's unclear if your prices will rise

-There's no uniform answer to whether your prices are rising.
-You'll need to wait till you get a letter or email with the full info which should come by 27 March.
+There's no uniform answer as to whether your prices will rise.
+You will be notified of exactly what's changing when you get a letter or email with the full info – this should come by 27 March.

 If my bills are rising, how much will they go up by?

-Overall millions will pay more, with the average increase just over £3/month (£36/year).
-We've listed the increases by package type, but importantly, the rises are capped at £6/month (£72/year), so even if you have lots of products which are going up, your overall bill won't rise by more than that - Sky says 8% of customers will be hit by the maximum £72/year price increase.
+Overall, millions will pay more, with the average increase just over £3/month (£36/year).
+We've listed the increases by package type, but importantly, the rises are capped at £6/mth (£72/yr), so even if you have lots of products that are going up in price, your overall bill won't rise by more than that – Sky says 8% of customers will be hit with the maximum £72/yr price increase.